Skeleton Shrimp (Caprella spp.)

 Tide Pool Tidbits:

-When skeleton shrimp grow, they shed either old exoskeletons and form new ones.
+• When skeleton shrimp grow, they shed their old exoskeletons and form new ones.